What to do if…

 What can wait

-- You do not need to decide right now whether to appeal long-term — first confirm your current status and the immediate deadline.
+- You do not need to decide tonight whether to appeal, reapply, or change your long-term travel plans.
+First confirm your current status and any immediate deadline.

 Important reassurance